SIRSIIT/fast-handover/handover_robot/README.md

 ---

-## Robotiq-85 2F
+## Robotiq-2F 85

 ### Setting up a Robotiq-85 Gripper.

-In our pipeline, we control the Robotiq gripper by connecting it to a PC using a USB to RS-485 converter.
+In our pipeline, we control the Robotiq gripper by connecting it to a PC using a USB-to-RS-485 converter.
 Manage the gripper with MODBUS commands as described in this [Robotiq tutorial](https://wiki.ros.org/robotiq/Tutorials/Control%20of%20a%202-Finger%20Gripper%20using%20the%20Modbus%20RTU%20protocol%20%28ros%20kinetic%20and%20newer%20releases%29).

 ---